 Library Faculty and Professionals Assembly

-220.127.116.11 The Executive Committee shall ensure the orderly and effective operation of the Library Faculty and Professionals Assembly.
+22.214.171.124 The Executive Committee shall ensure the orderly and effective operation of the Library Faculty and Professionals Assembly.
 It shall be the first point of contact for any matters referred to the attention of the Library Faculty and Professionals Assembly, save those which are specifically assigned to standing committees in the ensuing paragraphs of the Code of Governance, and, where appropriate, shall assign such matters to standing or ad hoc committees.
 The Executive Committee-elect shall meet following its election to organize and make committee appointments for the forthcoming year.
+If concerns about the status and/or function of any appointed Library Faculty and Professionals Assembly committee are raised, based on feedback from annual committee reports, committee membership and chairs, Executive committee liaisons, and/or any member of the Assembly, the Executive Committee-elect will determine whether that committee should be placed on review for one Assembly year.
+Member appointments will not be made to committees on review and charges will not be drafted.
+The Executive Committee shall conduct a review of the committee during that year and bring recommendations resulting from the review to the Assembly.
 Committee appointments shall be made early enough to ensure that the committees will be able to assume their duties on July 1.
-It shall schedule meetings, prepare agendas, review and revise charges to standing committees, ensure an appropriate roster for each ballot, and disseminate committee reports and ballot results by publication in an appropriate manner.
+It shall schedule meetings, prepare agendas, review the status and charge of each standing committee and propose revisions as needed, ensure an appropriate roster for each ballot, and disseminate committee reports and ballot results by publication in an appropriate manner.
 This committee shall take no action contrary to the desires of the Library Faculty and Professionals Assembly.

-18.104.22.168 The Chairperson of the Library Faculty and Professionals Assembly shall represent the Assembly on the Libraries’ Deans Council and the Libraries’ Management Council.
-The Chairperson shall serve or shall designate another member of the Executive Committee to serve as representative to the University Committee on Libraries.
+126.96.36.199 The Chairperson of the Library Faculty and Professionals Assembly shall represent the Assembly on the Libraries’ Management Council.
+The Chairperson shall serve or shall designate another member of the Executive Committee to serve as representative to the University Senate Committee on Libraries.

 Special Charges 2011-2012